 Azucar has Made my Dreams come true, Coke Ice Cream!

 March 1, 2012 – It’s been almost a month since I’ve been frequenting Azucar Ice Cream Company in Little Havana.
-The ice cream is infused with Coca-Cola, then Coke syrup is layered.
+There is now a limited-time-only Coca-Cola flavor ice cream.

-Creamy, delicious, and just enough Coke to remind you what you’re having, a winner in my book.
+Creamy, delicious, and just enough Coke to remind you what you’re having is a winner in my book.